 How Long to Spend at Buckingham Palace

 Unless it’s the summer and you have tickets to see the State Rooms inside, Buckingham Palace is a “take a few pictures and walk by’ attraction for many people so if you’re wondering, “how much time is needed for Buckingham Palace,” then that’s your answer.

 You might want to hang around for 10 to 15 minutes and then carry on your way.

 If you want to see the Changing of the Guards, one of the most iconic things to do in London, you can can either make a morning of it and try to get a good view which would put you at about 1.5 hours if you get there an hour early, or you could just roll up and see the actual event from wherever there’s space (more easily done outside of the summer months) and expect it to be about half an hour.

 Windsor Castle is outside of London and requires time to get there and then back.

-If you’re wondering how long to spend at Windsor Castle, Windsor Castle is a great day trip or at the minimum, a half day trip.
+If you’re wondering how long to spend at Windsor Castle and the time needed for Windsor Castle, you should know that Windsor Castle is a great day trip or at the minimum, a half day trip.

 The castle itself has plenty to see, and you can also enjoy the town of Windsor and take a stroll by the river if you finish the castle before your planned train back.